Community Supports

 Social Worker Drop-in Hours

-Services include brief individual and family counselling, as well as referrals to other community resources including addictions support, housing and other health and mental health services.
+A Social Worker from Family Services Perth-Huron is available at the library twice per month.
+Services include brief individual and family counselling, as well as referrals to other community resources:

 No appointments are required and services are first-come, first-served.